madprops/airc/README.md

 ---

-There's an automatic antispam system that bans users who abuse the bot.
+There's an automatic anti-spam system that bans users who abuse the bot.

 ---